410.615.01 Research Design in the Social and Behavioral Sciences

 - Learning Objectives:

-- Design a research study to answer social science questions relevant to public health.
+- Develop research aims intended to answer social science questions relevant to public health

 - Methods of Assessment: